 KLOOFING & SWIMMING

-There are lots of hidden rock pools, dams, rivers and kloofs to explore on a hot day on Strawberry Hill Farm, so don't forget your swimming gear.
+There are lots of hidden rock pools, dams, rivers and kloofs to explore on a hot day near Strawberry Hill Farm, so don't forget your swimming gear.

-We can also recommend a few place to go for some open water swim training (if you like that kind of thing!)
+We can also recommend a few places to go for some open water swimming training (if you like that kind of thing).

 SPEND TIME IN NATURE